A Geometric Approach to $k$-means: Split-Merge Based Algorithms

-Four most related algorithms~\cite{pelleg2000x, muhr2009automatic,morii2006clustering,lei2016robust} will be discussed in details below.
-Algorithms ~\cite{pelleg2000x, muhr2009automatic, lei2016robust} are designed for clustering problems with unknown number of clusters.
-All four algorithms can be summarized in terms of our framework --- splitting \ofm and merging \mfo associations.
+Here, we discuss four related algorithms~\cite{pelleg2000x, muhr2009automatic, morii2006clustering, lei2016robust} in detail.
+The algorithms~\cite{pelleg2000x, muhr2009automatic, lei2016robust} are specifically designed for clustering problems where the number of clusters is unknown.
+We summarize all four algorithms within the context of our proposed framework, which involves splitting \ofm and merging \mfo associations.